vashush01/project1-demo/README.md

 # project1-demo
-this is my git repositary
+this is my first git repositary
+Author-Vashu Sharma